MohamedYasser97/BatsyBot/README.md

    This is the most important file.
 This is where you decide on how to react when a new tweet, mention or DM enters your stream.
   - - - -
   * __handlers.js__\
   Don't feel threatened by those huge walls of code!
-I've gathered every usable data from the tweet, DM and follow objects so you can pass them as arguments in the called functions from __actions.js__ which you will need to change anyway.
+I've gathered all useful data from the tweet, DM and follow objects so you can pass them as arguments to the called functions from __actions.js__ which you will need to change anyway.
   - - - -
   * __package.json__\
   You have to change the start script target file in this file to whatever you decide to name your new __bot.js__ file